 Spine Text

-This study guide accompanies the living book The Body: A Guide for Occupants by Bill Bryson (Doubleday, 2020).
-ISBN: 0552779903
+This study guide accompanies the living book The Body: A Guide for Occupants by Bill Bryson (Doubleday, 2020, ISBN: 0552779903), which must be purchased separately.

-• Reading Level: Grade 9 and up
+- Reading Level: grade 9 and up

 Bill Bryson (1951) grew up in Des Moines, Iowa but ultimately settled in England.
 He has authored more than twenty books which can be categorized into four broad categories: travel, history, language, and science.